How to buy the best mattress

-Manufacturers encourage you to buy a mattress and bed base together, and this is a good idea if you’ve had your old base for many years.
+Manufacturers may encourage you to buy a mattress and bed base together, and this is a good idea if you’ve had your old base for many years.

 If you buy the mattress and base separately, or are going to keep your old base, measure carefully to make sure they’re a good fit.
 Dimensions can vary so don’t rely on a new double mattress being exactly the same size as your old one.

 Make sure you know what your rights are if there's a problem with your mattress.
-Our mattress brands review has information on the different guarantees that come with each mattress, so you won't get caught out.

 Most guarantees for mattresses will not cover gradual wear and tear, which leads to loss of support.
 So make sure you use our mattress reviews to pick out a durable mattress that will stand the test of time.